 The programme was launched in early 2021.
-The final research projects are due to be completed in 2032.
+The funding programme runs until 2032.
 In each call, research proposals can be submitted on pre-defined research challenges.
 Consortia from different universities, other higher education institutions and public or private-sector partners may apply.

 SWEET Überblick SWEET - Grafik 1 e

 SWEET focuses on applied research in relevant topic areas and on the practical application of research findings.
 Funding is available to trans- and interdisciplinary research and innovation projects, known as consortium projects.
 Pilot and demonstration projects are crucial, so it is important to involve stakeholders from outside the research community as well.